ACUPUNCTURE AND DEVELOPMENT SCIENCE

 Ionizing radiation.
 This is everywhere on earth and is a serious problem.
 It is carried on some toxic metals such as uranium 235 and 238, and a few others elements such as cesium, strontium, iodine and others.

 Ionizing radiation has extremely yin effects and causes all the bodies to become more yin today than ever before.

 Electromagnetic emissions.
 These are growing, especially in cities.
 The sources include cell phone towers, cell phones, computers, television sets, radios, wifi (wireless networks), smart electric meters, home and other wiring, automobile and aircraft EMF emissions, microwave relay stations, and more.
 They also have a yin effect on the bodies today.

 Toxic chemicals.
 Thousands of chemicals are everywhere, and in every person.
 They, too, always have yin effects.

 Mineral-depleted foods and refined and processed food.
 This is perhaps the most serious yin toxin today.
 Acupuncturists are not taught the severity of the problem and its yin effect on the bodies.
 It also upsets traditional Chinese diagnostic assessment, at times badly.

 The combination of these yin toxins is to make all the bodies much more yin today.

 This is the reason nutritional balancing insists upon a more yang diet, more yang nutritional supplements and more yang healing and detoxification procedures.

-It is also the reason nutritional balancing forbids eating fruit, bathing too often, and the use of all smoothies, food powders, food bars and other yin food products!
+- the use of all smoothies, food powders, food bars and other yin food products!

 BASIC MINERAL RATIOS